 sensations).
-Thus sensations will be both physical and mental while images will be purely mental (CP8, 289).
+Thus sensations will be both physical and mental while images will be purely mental (CP8, 289).34

 What did he mean by that, exactly?
 Could it be possible that Russell failed to recognize what so many of us plainly have: that were he to posit irreducibly mental entities it would make his metaphysics non-monistic?
 Sensitive to the issue, one family of readings has been that Russell only slowly came to his more mature monism.
-On these gradualist interpretations Russell at some point only "provisionally or partially adopted" neutral monism, and then later came to embrace it "more fully".
-This sort of account has been given its most recent and able exposition by Wishon.
-These gradualist interpretations face the challenge of explaining what it would mean to only "partially adopt" a doctrine like neutral monism, however defined.
+On these gradualist interpretations Russell at some point only "provisionally or partially adopted" neutral monism, and then later came to embrace it "more fully".35 This sort of account has been given its most recent and able exposition by Wishon.36 These gradualist interpretations face the challenge of explaining what it would mean to only "partially adopt" a doctrine like neutral monism, however defined.
 I am tempted to say in response that however many doubts one may harbor, one either believes in some (type of) entity or one doesn't.
 I hasten to add that I do not take myself to have settled the interpretive question on this point.
 Russell clearly could have come to neutral monism gradually, accepting piecemeal some reductions for some bits of our mental life but not others.
 But I do wish to offer local monism instead, i.e., a kind of monism including the strong (i.e., universal) claim about the reducibility of the mental, as a kind of monism that could have been wholly adopted by Russell in 1919, even if the evidence he did so only comes later.
 I humbly suggest that this was the doctrine Russell came to believe in Brixton, wholeheartedly.
 My reading of Russell has the virtue of a somewhat greater simplicity than the "gradualist reading," as it does not attribute to him a change in ontology from 1919 to 1921.37

 Perhaps we have been too stingy in granting local monism its due as a type of neutral monism.
 But our interpretive dissensus also demonstrates that we have yet to fully grasp what Russell meant by images.
 (Given the complexities of AMi, this latter fault is significantly more excusable in us.)
-If we could better understand how images did not commit Russell to the irreducibility of the mental, then we would be able to better trust his
+If we could better understand how images did not commit Russell to the irreducibility of the mental, then we would be able to better trust his say that images belong only to the mental world..."
+(AMi, 25).
+In each of these places Russell seems amenable to "piecemeal neutral monism", or "impure neutral monism", i.e., to adopting "neutral monism" for sensations only, but not also for images.
+Nevertheless, I do not interpret Russell in that way.
+For further argument against doing so see Koç Maclean (2014, 122-28).
+My own reason is because what "belongs only to the mental world", i.e., what belongs only to our mental world right now, depends entirely on the current state of our art: the very same spacetime events currently deemed "exclusively mental" (namely, images) could well become elements in constructions using some future science's better understanding of the physical laws.

-&lt;sup>34See also AMi (25-26).
+34See also AMi (25-26).

-&lt;sup>35This is explicitly argued for by Slater in CP8 (xxii), and Tully (2003, 332), but can also be traced in many of the other interpreters cited above.
+35This is explicitly argued for by Slater in CP8 (xxii), and Tully (2003, 332), but can also be traced in many of the other interpreters cited above.

-&lt;sup>36Wishon (2015, 92-118) especially, but also Wishon (2021, 138-39, note 36).
+36Wishon (2015, 92-118) especially, but also Wishon (2021, 138-39, note 36).

-$^{37}\mbox{Here}$ , yet again, I have profited enormously from criticisms by the reviewers for this journal.
+37Here, yet again, I have profited enormously from criticisms by the reviewers for this journal.